pachyderm/docs/content/latest/how-tos/basic-data-operations/_index.md

 ---

 {{% notice info %}}
-Before you read this section, make sure that you are familiar  with Pachyderm's concepts of [Data](../../concepts/data-concepts) and [Pipeline](../../concepts/pipeline-concepts).
+Before you read this section, make sure that you are familiar  with MLDM's concepts of [Data](../../concepts/data-concepts) and [Pipeline](../../concepts/pipeline-concepts).
 {{%/notice %}}

-There are many strategies available to get data in and out of Pachyderm, whether you want to use its data-driven versioned pipelines as a standalone product or plan a third-party integration.
+There are many strategies available to get data in and out of MLDM, whether you want to use its data-driven versioned pipelines as a standalone product or plan a third-party integration.
 The following diagram gives an high level view of them all.